Generic Name: magnesium oxide (mag NEE see um OCK side)

 Magnesium is a naturally occurring mineral.
 Magnesium is important for many systems in the body especially the muscles and nerves.

-You should not use magnesium oxide if you are allergic to it.
+You should not use Phillips' Cramp-free if you are allergic to it.

 Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions, especially:

 low levels of calcium in your blood; or

 a sudden change in bowel habits for 2 weeks or longer.

 It is not known whether Phillips' Cramp-free will harm an unborn baby.
 Ask a doctor before using this medicine if you are pregnant.

 It is not known whether Phillips' Cramp-free passes into breast milk or if it could affect a nursing baby.
 Ask a doctor before using this medicine if you are breast-feeding.